MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 AI Builder is licensed as an add-on to your PowerApps licenses.
 This means you can start your AI Builder trial after you have a PowerApps license that allows you to create a Common Data Service (CDS) instance.

+## Preview features

+AI Builder features that are in preview release status are free to use.
+You do not need to obtain a license to use preview features in AI Builder

 ## Trial licenses

 An AI Builder trial license enables you to use  AI Builder  for free for the duration of the trial period.